Village at Riverbend Residency Regulations

 - Pets are never allowed in the fenced-in tennis court area.

 - During periods of continuous activity, play is limited to one hour, on an honor system.

 - Use of the tennis courts shall be with proper tennis etiquette.

 V. TRASH REQUIREMENTS

-- Responsibility for the disposal of large items, including but not limited to, computers, TV’s, electronics, furniture, mattresses, tires, car batteries, and appliances are sole the responsibility of the unit’s occupant and must be taken to the Ashland recycling center.
+- Responsibility for the disposal of large items, including but not limited to, construction debris, computers, TV’s, electronics, furniture, mattresses, tires, car batteries, and appliances are sole the responsibility of the unit’s occupant and must be taken to the Ashland recycling center.

 VI.
 HEAT SETTINGS WHEN UNIT IS VACANT & WATER SHUTOFF LOCATIONS